This year we have been raising funds for Shelter.

-In mid October this year, a group of PPE students from across year groups took part in a sponsored sleep-out, spending 12 hours on the streets to raise awareness and in aid of Barnabus, raising hundreds of pounds in the process.
+In mid October last year, a group of PPE students from across year groups took part in a sponsored sleep-out, spending 12 hours on the streets to raise awareness and in aid of Barnabus, raising hundreds of pounds in the process.

 To find out more about Barnabus, visit their website:

 To donate to Barnabus, please click on the link below.

 The PPE Society were very active in fundraising for the chosen charity the Refugee Action charity this year.
 Kate Henderson and Caitriona Lowry share the role of fundraising officer in the hope of pestering as many people to donate as possible during course socials.

 We kicked off with an impressive performance at the first Pub Crawl social, generating £85 from raffle ticket sales for Refugee Action.